| EXTRACT FROM: BORN WITH A TARTAN SPOON

 the ironmongers, he applied his unique brand of charm mixed with

+annoying persistence until he was taken into town too.
 But the plan went awry somewhere among the hammers and nails.

 The neighbour took so long in the ironmonger’s, that Rory thought